zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2018_vahc_composer.md

 **This is a workshop paper which was extended [to a journal paper](../2019_aci_composer).
 Please refer to and cite the journal paper instead.**

 # Acknowledgements
+We thank Sahar Mehrpour for initial data analysis and implementation.
 This project is funded by the Orthopaedic Research Center and NSF IIS 1751238.